-- In a Michael Jackson film, a cop turns up to tell Jackson off from Moonwalking, pointing to the no moonwalking sign.
+- In the Speed Demon segment of Moonwalker, a cop turns up to tell Michael Jackson off from Moonwalking, pointing to the no moonwalking sign.

 - The Sesame Street special "Don't Eat the Pictures" features one of these in the Metropolitan Museum of Art.
 Guess what it says.
 (This was in fact a real sign that was in the museum at the time.)
 Extreme Omnivore Cookie Monster find this difficult.

 - Earthsearch 2.
 Our heroes are hiding behind agricultural android George to shield themselves from several Killer Robots who are shooting at them.
 Suddenly George goes into reverse, nearly crushing them.

 Telson: You don't go into reverse while we're walking behind you!
 You could have killed us!George: Sign on back says, 'Keep Clear'.
 Sign put on for stupid humans.

 - In Portal 2, a sign in 1950s Aperture warns you not to fall down an elevator shaft.
 Sure enough, the only way to proceed is to fling yourself by falling down the elevator shaft.

 - In The Legend of Kyrandia Book 3: Malcolm's Revenge, one section involves navigating sheer-faced cliffs and waterfalls, and the only way to go is up or down with the aid of certain items.
 There are signs posted on each screen that inform what items are not allowed ("No climbing shoes", "No umbrellas", etc.) However, it's reverse psychology.
 The forbidden items are the items that will work.